ricardocolom-kaseya/employee-app-backend/README.md

 (Note: Your jwt access token can be pretty much any string, a 36-character hex string is what I personally used)

-- Import the employeedb schema into MySQL, you can download the schema and its default tables [here](https://drive.google.com/file/d/1gsc1WNAYg3yHRKMwL5JCuLcYHeHFry51/view?usp=sharing).
+- Create the employeedb schema in MySQL, you can download the default tables [here](https://drive.google.com/file/d/1gsc1WNAYg3yHRKMwL5JCuLcYHeHFry51/view?usp=sharing).

 - Type <code>nodemon</code> in the terminal to start the server.